alexapostolu/night/README.md

 I scrapped everything and restarted.
 Umm...
 I guess that's the learning process?
 I've never made a language before, so this might take a while.

 However, I do have a good base now, so I should have like a bare minumun rough draft completed by this upcoming Sunday.
-Here's what I'm planning for my language to look like if I can finished it by next week:
+Here's what I'm planning for my language to look like if I can finish it by next week:

 ```.cpp
 // this is a comment